Blogllms.txt Guide

 1. Brand headline (1 sentence)

-The most important line.
-Write exactly how you want AI to describe you when asked about your category.
-Be specific — not "a SaaS tool" but "the AI search visibility platform that tracks exact brand rankings on ChatGPT, Perplexity, Gemini, and Claude."
+Write exactly how you want an agent to describe you when summarizing your category.
+Be specific — not "a SaaS tool" but "the AI search visibility platform that tracks exact brand rankings on ChatGPT, Perplexity, Gemini, Claude, and Google AI Overviews."

 2. What you do (bullet list)